xvw/preface/guides/error_handling.md

 ```

 Great, it works perfectly when our user is valid!
 Let's try it now
-... with a bad email address:
+with an invalid  email address:

 ```ocaml
 # create_user "xvw" 31 "xaviervdwgmail.com" ;;